javaee/metro-wsit/wsit/samples/ws-trust/readme.txt

 6. To run the sample, go to /wsit/wsit/samples/ws-trust/src/fs, and run "ant run-sample".

+7. To run the ws-sx version of the sample, go to /wsit/wsit/samples/ws-trust/src/fs-wssx, and run "ant run-sample".

-7. You will be prompted to enter the username/password.
+8. You will be prompted to enter the username/password.
 Two pairs alice/alice, bob/bob
    are preconfigured to use with this sample.
 --------------------------------------------------------------------------------------
 To run the sample with the sample customer STSAttributeProvider: